 35%

-We test warmth at rest stops in temperatures from 15°F to 40°F, measuring heat retention at ears, forehead, and crown in calm conditions and sustained wind.
+We weigh documented warmth at rest stops in temperatures from 15°F to 40°F, comparing heat retention at ears, forehead, and crown in calm conditions and sustained wind.

 Moisture Management